YASKAWA Standard Interface Commands

 CALL JOB:MSR_MEASURE_FEASURE ARGF"1;1;80"

 In this example, the robot triggers the Mech-MSR project to run, with part ID 1 and feature ID 1.
-The status code is stored in variable I80.
+The status code is stored in I variable 80.

 Stop Measurement Task